-Project Objectives: The applicant should provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes.

-- Technical Scope Summary: The applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
-The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on go/no-go decision points).
-The applicant should describe the specific expected end result of each performance period.
-The initial/first performance period must be solely for the validation task and must be separated from the remaining scope of the project by a go/no go decision point. - Work Breakdown Structure (WBS) and Task Description Summary: The Workplan should describe the work to be accomplished and how the applicant will achieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
+- Project Objectives: The applicant should provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes. - Technical Scope Summary: The applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
+The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on go/nogo decision points).
+The applicant should describe the specific expected end result of each performance period. - Work Breakdown Structure (WBS) and Task Description Summary: The Workplan should describe the work to be accomplished and how the applicant will achieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
 The Workplan is to be structured with a hierarchy of performance period (approximately annual), task and subtasks, which is typical of a standard work breakdown structure (WBS) for any project.
 The Workplan shall contain a concise description of the specific activities to be conducted over the life of the project.
 The description shall be a full explanation and disclosure of the project being proposed (i.e., a statement such as "we will then complete a proprietary process" is unacceptable).
 It is the applicant's responsibility to prepare an adequately detailed task plan to describe the proposed project and the plan for addressing the objectives of this FOA.
 The summary provided should be consistent with the SOPO.
-The SOPO will contain a more detailed description of the WBS and tasks. - Milestone Summary: The applicant should provide a summary of appropriate milestones throughout the project to demonstrate success, where success is defined as technical achievement rather than simply completing a task.
-To ensure that milestones are relevant, applicants should follow the SMART rule of thumb, which is that all milestones should be Specific, Measurable, Achievable, Relevant, and Timely.
-Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one milestone per quarter for the duration of the project (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
+The SOPO will contain a more detailed description of the WBS and tasks. - Milestone Summary: The applicant should provide a summary of appropriate milestones throughout the project to demonstrate success.
+A milestone may be either a progress measure (which can be activity based) or a SMART technical milestone.
+SMART milestones should be Specific, Measurable, Achievable, Relevant, and Timely, and must demonstrate a technical achievement rather than simply completing a task.
+Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one milestone per quarter for the duration of the project with at least one SMART technical milestone per year (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
 The applicant should also provide the means by which the milestone will be verified.
 The summary provided should be consistent with the Milestone Summary Table in the SOPO. - Go/No-Go Decision Points: The applicant should provide a summary of project-wide go/no-go decision points at appropriate points in the Workplan.
 A go/no-go decision point is a risk management tool and a project management best practice to ensure that, for the current phase or period of performance, technical success is definitively achieved and potential for success in future phases or periods of performance is evaluated, prior to actually beginning the execution of future phases.
 Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one project-wide go/no-go decision point for each budget period (12 to 18-month period) of the project.
 The Applicant should also provide the specific technical criteria to be used to make the go/no-go decision.
 The summary provided should be consistent with the SOPO.
+Go/no-go decision points are considered "SMART" and can fulfill the requirement for an annual SMART milestone.